Skip to content

 120+Slow motion playback at normal speed

 Variable frame rate (VFR) appears in some screen recorders and phone apps.
 Timestamps are uneven, which can confuse older editors.
-Converting VFR to constant 30 fps during export stabilizes playback and compression.
+Converting VFR to constant 30 fps during export can stabilize playback and compression.

 How frame rate affects file size

-At the same resolution, codec, and bitrate target, doubling FPS roughly doubles the number of frames to encode.
-A 1080p60 export is often close to twice the size of 1080p30 at similar quality settings.
+At the same resolution, codec, and quality target, doubling FPS roughly doubles the number of frames to encode.
+A 1080p60 export is often close to twice the size of 1080p30 at similar settings.

 Frame rate interacts with bitrate.
-If you halve FPS but keep the same CRF, the encoder allocates more bits per frame, partially offsetting the savings.
+If you halve FPS but keep the same CRF, the encoder may allocate more bits per frame, which partially offsets the savings.
 For maximum shrink, combine lower FPS with a sensible resolution and codec.
 Read video bitrate basics for the full picture.

 Frame rate vs shutter speed and motion blur

 FPS is not shutter speed.
 Shutter angle controls motion blur within each frame.
-Short shutter (1/120 s at 60 fps) looks crisp; long shutter smears motion.
+Short shutter looks crisp; long shutter smears motion.

-When you reduce FPS in post, avoid odd cadence: converting 60 to 24 requires frame blending or selective drops, or motion looks stuttery.
+When you reduce FPS in post, avoid odd cadence: converting 60 to 24 needs blending or selective drops, or motion can look stuttery.
 60 to 30 is straightforward.
 30 to 24 is a small change many viewers never notice on talking-head content.

 When to lower FPS before compression